WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

 ![Get organization ID](wildernesslabs-organization-id.png)

-### Step 3 - Create API Key and WIFI Secrets
+### Step 3 - Add Repository Secrets for your API Key and WiFi credentials

-So you dont check-in your WiFi credentials nor your API key, you can create your secrets and add them there.
-We'll need to reference them later on the GitHub Actions workflow script.
+So you dont check-in any WiFi credentials nor API keys, you can create repository secrets and add them there.
+We'll reference them later on the GitHub Actions workflow script.

-Head over to your repo, and go to the **Settings** tab, **Secrets and variables** under the **Security** section, and enter the repository secrets for your WiFi credentials and API Key.
+In the repo page, go to the **Settings** tab, look **Secrets and variables** settings under the **Security** section, and enter the repository secrets for WiFi credentials and API Key.

 ![Add WiFi and API Key secrets](wildernesslabs-secrets.jpg)